ryanluu261/thrifty/README.md

 ## Acknowledgments

-I love my teammates -Zhoucai
+- I love my teammates -Zhoucai
-Teammates were homies and we got it done- Syed
+-Teammates were homies and we got it done- Syed
-Goodjob team - Ke
+- Goodjob team - Ke

 - Will be added in but Jordan Sanz (TA) and Sathvika Korandla (TA), and Tim Tregubov